 In May 2021, the Contract Committee met in executive session to discuss and consider its recommendations with respect to the continuance of the contracts.
 At the Trustees' June 2021 meeting, the Contract Committee met in executive session with the other Independent Trustees to review a summary of the key financial, performance and other data that the Contract Committee considered in the course of its review.
 The Contract Committee then presented its written report, which summarized the key factors that the Committee had considered and set forth its recommendations.
-The Contract Committee recommended, and the Independent Trustees approved, the continuance of your fund's management, submanagement and sub-advisory contracts, effective July 1, 2021.
-(Because PIL and PAC are affiliates of Putnam Management and Putnam Management remains fully responsible for all services provided by PIL and PAC, the Trustees have not attempted to evaluate PIL or PAC as separate entities, and all subsequent references to Putnam Management below should be deemed to include reference to PIL and PAC as necessary or appropriate in the context.)
+The Contract Committee recommended, and the Independent Trustees approved, the continuance of your fund's management and sub-management contracts, effective July 1, 2021.
+(Because PIL is an affiliate of Putnam Management and Putnam Management remains fully responsible for all services provided by PIL, the Trustees have not attempted to evaluate PIL as a separate entity, and all subsequent references to Putnam Management below should be deemed to include reference to PIL as necessary or appropriate in the context.)